-The Centtrip Global Currency Account & Centtrip Prepaid Mastercard card is a technology based account accessible online, via mobile app or by phone.
-It provides Clients with the ability tot
+The Centtrip Global Currency Account & Centtrip Prepaid Mastercard card is a technology based account accessible online, via smartphone app or by phone.
+It provides Clients with the ability to

 - deposit funds in multiple currencies into a single account for e-money wallets

 - buy and sell international currencies from the live currency market

 - send payments to third party beneficiaries by bank transfer

 - payments can be made from their e-money account or direct from their primary bank account

 - transfer e-money funds from/to the Centtrip account e-money wallets to associated card(s) e-money wallets